zchee/golang-wiki/Modules.md

    * `replace example.com/project/foo => ../foo`
 * In general, you have the option of specifying a version to the left of the `=>` in a replace directive, but typically it is less sensitive to change if you omit that (e.g., as done in all of the `replace` examples above).
 * **Note**: a `require` directive is needed even when doing a `replace`.
 For example, you cannot do `replace foo => ../foo` without a corresponding `require` for `foo`.
 (If you are not sure what version to use in the `require` directive, you can often use `v0.0.0` such as `require foo v0.0.0`; see [#26241](https://golang.org/issue/26241)).
+* You can confirm you are getting your expected versions by running `go list -m all`, which shows you the actual final versions that will be used in your build including taking into account `replace` statements.
 * See the ['go mod edit' documentation](https://golang.org/cmd/go/#hdr-Edit_go_mod_from_tools_or_scripts) for more details.
 * [github.com/rogpeppe/gohack](https://github.com/rogpeppe/gohack) makes these types of workflows much easier, especially if your goal is to have mutable checkouts of dependencies of a module.
 See the [repository](https://github.com/rogpeppe/gohack) or the immediately prior FAQ for an overview.
 * See the next FAQ for the details of using `replace` to work entirely outside of VCS.